5 Design Features Guaranteed to Boost Sales and Conversions

 Is there anything better than a beautifully designed website?

 Chances are, you might be using a website or landing page that just plain sucks at converting visitors into completed goal actions, or in simpler terms – conversions.
-As the old saying goes, “you can have all the traffic in the world, but if your website can’t convert that traffic, then you have a crap website.”
+As the saying goes:

 I’m not actually sure who coined that saying, and I might have just made that up.
 But, it’s true nonetheless.